 Extract the files from the zipped archive.
 Inside, you will find the

-Once participants have downloaded and extracted their BrowserHistory.json file (or have the .zip archive containing it) from Google Takeout, instruct them to:
+Once participants have downloaded and extracted their BrowserHistory.json file (or have the .zip archive containing it) from Google Takeout, they should:

 -

-Open the Avicenna app (or web app) and navigate to the survey containing the File question you created for this purpose.
+Open the Avicenna app and navigate to the survey containing the File question you created for this purpose.

 -